The Blackout (band): Start the Party (2012–2014)

 In August 2014 it was announced that the band will be headlining across the UK in November with support acts Chiodos and When We Were Wolves.

-Split and possible reunion
+Split and reunion

 In December 2014, the band announced that they were splitting up and would perform their last shows in March 2015.

 On 7 March 2015, the band played their last festival date at Takedown Festival, Southampton.

 In 2019, it was announced that Smith and James Davies had formed a new band called Raiders.

 During a September 2021 interview with Matthew Davies-Kreye on the Sappenin' Podcast, Sean Smith revealed that The Blackout had been asked to support Funeral For A Friend for a charity show in 2019, which they had considered playing.
 Smith stated The Blackout just "couldn't organise it", leading Raiders to fill the support slot instead.

-The Blackout is scheduled to perform at Download Festival in June 2023.
+On the 5th June 2023 the band performed a sold-out re-union show at Redhouse Cymru followed up by performing at Download Festival later in June 2023.
+On the 12th July 2023 the band announced a first UK tour since 2015.